 Who to Root For: The Nationals are one of the best stories in baseball this year, and I’d love to see them go deep into the postseason.

-Tags: Atlanta Braves Baltimore Orioles Brandon Phillips Carlos Beltran CC Sabathia Chad Durbin Cincinnati Reds Cleveland Indians Coco Crisp Derek Lowe Detroit Tigers Featured Jake Westbrook Jeremy Accardo Jhonny Peralta Jim Thome Mark DeRosa Mike Adams New York Yankees Oakland Athletics Popular Ryan Ludwick San Francisco Giants St Louis Cardinals Texas Rangers Tim Lincecum Washington Nationals
+Tags: Atlanta Braves Baltimore Orioles Brandon Phillips Carlos Beltran CC Sabathia Chad Durbin Cincinnati Reds Cleveland Indians Coco Crisp Derek Lowe Detroit Tigers Jake Westbrook Jeremy Accardo Jhonny Peralta Jim Thome Mark DeRosa Mike Adams New York Yankees Oakland Athletics Ryan Ludwick San Francisco Giants St Louis Cardinals Texas Rangers Tim Lincecum Washington Nationals